Kassab11/Semi-Supervised-Clustering-with-Knowledge-Guided-Representation-Learning-in-Cryo-Electron-Tomography/README.md

 *Deep learning training data (JOVE)*.
 Dryad, 2022.
 DOI: https://doi.org/10.5061/dryad.rxwdbrvct

-For this repository, we processed the original cryo-ET data and generated corresponding ground-truth annotation masks for use in segmentation and analysis workflows.
+We processed the original cryo-ET data and generated corresponding ground-truth annotation masks for use in segmentation and analysis workflows.

 The dataset is organized as: